DavidCastilloAlvarado/demo_django_API/README.md

    ]
 ```

-2. Make all migrations for run this proyects
+2. Make all migrations for run this projects

         $python manage.py makemigrations
         $python manage.py migrate

-3. Run server

-        $python manage.py runserver

 ## **Using**

+### _Management command_

-1.  **Management command**: Upload all the customers fields from a csv files, our dbmodel already know this fields.
-The command going to add to extra fields, latitude and longitud using [Places API ](https://developers.google.com/places/web-service/search#Fields) from google, specific [**Find places**](https://developers.google.com/places/web-service/search#FindPlaceRequests) end point base on city field.
+1. Upload all the customers fields from a csv files, our dbmodel already know this fields.
+The command going to add to extra fields, latitude and longitude using [Places API ](https://developers.google.com/places/web-service/search#Fields) from google, specific [**Find places**](https://developers.google.com/places/web-service/search#FindPlaceRequests) end point base on city field.

             $python manage.py importcustomers path_file.csv